-- Triple Data Encryption Standard (TDES), - Advanced Encryption Standard (AES), - Elliptic Curves Cryptography on GF(p), if NesLib is embedded, - Secure Hashing (SHA-1, SHA-224, SHA-256, SHA-384, SHA-512), if NesLib is embedded, - Rivest-Shamir-Adleman (RSA), if NesLib is embedded, - Deterministic Random Bit Generator (DRBG), if NesLib is embedded, - Keccak, if NesLib 5.2 is embedded, - Keccak-p, if NesLib 5.2 is embedded, - Diffie-Hellman, if NesLib 5.2 is embedded, - Prime Number Generation, if NesLib is embedded.
+- Triple Data Encryption Standard (TDES), - Advanced Encryption Standard (AES), - Elliptic Curves Cryptography on GF(p), if NesLib is embedded, - Secure Hashing (SHA-1, SHA-224, SHA-256, SHA-384, SHA-512), if NesLib is embedded, - Rivest-Shamir-Adleman (RSA), if NesLib is embedded, - Deterministic Random Bit Generator (DRBG), if NesLib is embedded. - Keccak, if NesLib is embedded, - Keccak-p, if NesLib is embedded, - Diffie-Hellman, if NesLib is embedded, - Prime Number Generation, if NesLib is embedded.

-Note that triple DES with two keys is no longer recommended as encryption function in the context of smart card applications.
+Note that DES and triple DES with two keys are no longer recommended as encryption functions.
 Hence, Security IC Embedded Software may need to use triple DES with three keys to achieve a suitable strength.